MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Copy-Item.md

 >
 > `Copy-Item -Path "C:\Logfiles" -Destination "C:\Drawings" -Recurse`

-### Example 3: Copy directory contents to a new directory
+### Example 3: Copy directory and contents to a new directory

 This example copies the contents of the `C:\Logfiles` source directory and creates a new destination directory.
 The new destination directory, `\Logs` is created in `C:\Drawings`.